 Applicants whose native language is not English must demonstrate English proficiency.
-Applicants are required to provide an official score report from TOEFL, MELAB, or IELTS.
-If an international applicant has received a Bachelor's degree from a college/university where the language of instruction is exclusively English, the TOEFL/MELAB/IELTS requirement MAY be waived.
+Applicants are required to provide an official score report from the TOEFL or IELTS.
+If an international applicant has received a Bachelor’s degree from a college/university where the language of instruction is exclusively English, the TOEFL or IELTS requirement may be waived.
 The following are the minimum requirements for admission consideration:

 - a total score of 84 on the Internet‐Based TOEFL